Release of Patient Information

 We may provide general information regarding an adult patient’s location in the

-hospital (emergency department, intensive care unit, etc.), but we do not provide
+hospital (Emergency Services department, intensive care unit, etc.), but we do not provide

 the patient’s specific room or floor number.